The County U100 team were beaten 7-5 by Leicestershire in their opening match of the season. Click here for the match score card.

-The Staffordshire Congress takes places at St Edwards Academy in Leek this weekend.
-You can follow these links to view the entries :
+The Staffordshire Congress took place at St Edwards Academy in Leek this weekend.
+You can follow these links to view the results :

 Staffordshire Club Of The Year

 Ray Dolan presented the Staffordshire Club Of The Year Award to Rugeley on Tuesday evening.
 Pictured below is Patrick Waller, the Rugeley Chairman, receiving the award from Ray.

 Keith Arkell won the Open Section of the MCCU Congress with a score of 4.5/5.

 Graham Ashcroft of Preston won the Major Section with a score of 4.5/5.

 Chris Fraser of West Bridgford won the Minor Section with a perfect 5/5.